code-souvenirs/needy-ghost-theme/README.md

 *	Work on responsive UI layout implementation in better way.
 *	Work on improvemnts of HTML elements used to get the most out of HTML5.
 * 	Explore Handlebar, let's see if we can do something interesting or unique.
+*	Modify theme so it would validate HTML5 and CSS validator tests (I found it fails with few errors and warnings).
 *	Bring theme color variants, though orange is not a bad color.
 *	Create a theme customization and user information fill-up wizard application using .NET (don't know what I might endup making).

 ---

 ###Who is in?

-It would make me glad and excited if I see Needy ghost theme as your choice for blog theme.
+It would make me glad and excited if I see Needy ghost theme as your choice for ghost blog theme.
-Drop a mail with link to your live URL and message if any at {jachauhan} {at} {gmail} {dotcom}.
+Drop a mail with link to your live URL and message if any at {jachauhan}{at}{gmail}{dotcom}.

 I would be happy to add that information here !!

-Currently use by:
+Currently used by:

 * [Jsinh - Me](http://blog.jsinh.in)